 We are a growing congregation in Lee's Summit, Missouri, focused on nurturing the Christian faith among families and being actively engaged in mission--through sharing Christ and human care.
 We have people of all ages, including active children's and youth ministries... all the way up to senior adult ministries and fellowship.
 St. Matthew is a "church home" where we have peace with Jesus and serve side-by-side as His disciples.

 Our History - We began as a mission church in Lee's Summit in 1959, singing by piano and committed to starting a Lutheran church in the area.
-We are now more than 900 souls who are Bible-believing, active disciples of our Lord Jesus Christ, and our sole purpose is to bring people into a growing relationship with Him.
+We are now nearly 1,000 souls who are Bible-believing, active disciples of our Lord Jesus Christ, and our sole purpose is to bring people into a growing relationship with Him.

 We are a member congregation of The Lutheran Church--Missouri Synod, a conservative denomination (2.4 million members worldwide) that stands firm on the teachings of God's Word, which teach us about our Risen Lord who gives us life and breath and purpose for all we do.
 "Grace alone, faith alone, Scripture alone" is the Lutheran motto: 1) We are saved by God's grace alone because of His mercy and kindness; 2) We are saved by faith alone in Jesus Christ who is the atoning sacrifice for all our sinfulness--we are saved apart from our own works, so that no one can boast before God; 3) We base our faith on God's Word alone (the Old and New Testaments), apart from traditions, so that all we need to know about our life with God is found in these sacred Scriptures.